-The government’s changes to off-payroll working rules (known as ‘IR35’), which finally came into effect on 6th April 2021, are forcing many contractors operating Personal Service Companies to review their options.
-Some have moved into direct employment (and PAYE), others have decided to work through an Umbrella Company on temporary assignments, or even revert to being a sole trader.
+The government’s changes to off-payroll working rules (known as ‘IR35’), which came into effect on 6th April 2021, are forcing many contractors operating Personal Service Companies to review their options.
+Some have moved into direct employment (and PAYE), others have decided to work through an Umbrella Company on temporary assignments, or even revert to being a Sole Trader.

 Whilst these solutions offer a simple way to pay employment taxes, they often mean closing your limited company.
 However, there are other options.

 It’s possible to continue working through a limited company even if your current contract is deemed to be inside IR35.
 You’ll need to ensure you pay the correct PAYE tax and National Insurance (NI) for any contract which is inside IR35 because you are, in the eyes of HMRC, an employee.
 You can, however, manage this through your limited company.

 At Crunch, we already do this for a number of clients, using the IR35 payroll option in our limited company accounting service.
 The reasons vary, but often a contractor is working on multiple contracts and only one of them is inside IR35, or perhaps the contract that is inside IR35 is of short duration and the contractor expects to work on contracts which are outside of IR35 in due course.

 Now that the new private sector IR35 rules are implemented, unless you’re working for a small end client or business, the responsibility for deciding your employment status and determining whether you're an IR35 contractor sits with your end client, rather than your Personal Service Company.
 Find out more in our article ‘How to manage the new IR35 private sector rules as a contractor or hiring business.’

 It’s important to remember that IR35 status is based on each individual assignment, not on the Personal Service Company (PSC).
 So, if you’re working on a range of assignments, some ‘inside IR35’ and some ‘outside IR35’, you need to make sure you have the right processes in place.